avajs/ava/readme.md

 });
 ```

-### Assertion plan
+### Assertion planning

-An assertion plan can be used to ensure a specific number of assertions are made.
-In the most common scenario, it validates that the test didn't exit before executing the expected number of assertions.
-It also fails the test if too many assertions are executed, which can be useful if you have assertions inside callbacks or loops.
-Be aware that, unlike node-tap & tape, AVA does *not* auto-end a test when the planned assertion count is reached.
+Assertion plans ensure tests only pass when a specific number of assertions have been executed.
+They'll help you catch cases where tests exit too early.
+They'll also cause tests to fail if too many assertions are executed, which can be useful if you have assertions inside callbacks or loops.

+Note that, unlike [`tap`](https://www.npmjs.com/package/tap) and [`tape`](https://www.npmjs.com/package/tape), AVA does *not* automatically end a test when the planned assertion count is reached.

-This will result in a passed test:
+These examples will result in a passed test:

 ```js
 test(t => {